- Gift Cards

 We recommend you arrive in Sydney the day prior to your journey.
 Your hotel pickups will commence at 10am on Day 1 (Saturdays)

-You can choose any number of hotels for your first night, we are happy to make a booking for your.
+You can choose any number of central Sydney hotels for your first night, we will collect you in the hotel lobby.

 10am – Hotel Pickups commence